Skip to Content

 What Are My Legal Rights as a Grandparent in San Diego?

 Grandparents in San Diego have specific legal avenues to maintain a relationship with their grandchildren, especially in scenarios where family dynamics have shifted significantly due to divorce or separation.
-While California state law allows for petitions for visitation, these are not granted automatically and require proof of beneficial relationship terms.
+While California state law allows for petitions for child custody, these are not granted automatically and require proof of beneficial relationship terms.
 It is crucial for grandparents to clearly demonstrate their involvement in the child's life and how it supports the child's well-being.
-Our attorneys at Moore, Schulman & Moore, APC can expertly navigate the nuances of local family law to strengthen your position in these proceedings.
+Our attorneys at Moore, Schulman & Moore, APC can navigate the nuances of local family law to strengthen your position in these proceedings.

 How Can I Strengthen My Visitation Rights Claim?